 Working together, inspiring each other.
 Practising their performance poetry.

-Neil Zetter leads an inspiring session.
+Neal Zetter leads an inspiring session.

 Carnegie Amnesty Winner